AdaCore/learn/content/courses/ada-idioms/chapters/inheritance_idioms.rst

 the explicitly declared primitive operations.

 For example, we might use a *controlled type* in the implementation of a tagged private type.
-These types have procedures Initialize and Finalize defined as primitive operations.
+These types have procedures :ada:`Initialize` and :ada:`Finalize` defined as primitive operations.
 Both are called automatically by the compiler.
 Clients generally don't have any business directly calling them so we usually use implementation inheritance with controlled types.
 But if clients did have the need to call them we would use Subtype Inheritance instead, to make them visible to clients.